network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 for the different metrics (capacity and responsiveness) the methodology was able to measure.

-We define "Low" confidence in the result if the algorithm was not even able to execute 4 iterations of the specific stage.
+We define "Low" confidence in the result if the algorithm was not even able to execute MAD iterations of the specific stage.
 Meaning, the moving average is not taking the full window into account.

-We define "Medium" confidence if the algorithm was able to execute at least 4 iterations, but did not reach stability based on standard deviation tolerance.
+We define "Medium" confidence if the algorithm was able to execute at least MAD iterations, but did not reach stability based on standard deviation tolerance.

 We define "High" confidence if the algorithm was able to fully reach stability